 Both as a writer and as a researcher, I am fully conscious of the fact that one can very easily fall into the trap of nostalgia, sentimentality, something that I have always been trying to avoid.
 All through my adult life I refused to be nostalgic about my Croatian and French/Algerian roots.
 Except, deciding that one is not going to be nostalgic and sentimental about its roots, culture, identity, does not actually resolve anything.
 After this multilingual experience of writing, I can freely conclude that reviving the sounds, the images, the smells and the colours of my earlier identities and memories through the kind of poetry I was trying to write allowed me to tap into the parts of my identity that I thought I had lost irrevocably.
 And it is only when I started writing in Croatian (again) that I realized to what extent I had lost that part of my identity and memory.
 I think it is through the sensory, sensorial processes of memory recovery that was born the realization of loss of my Croatian native tongue, the part of Self that I had suppressed, as I was trying not to lose the other equally important part – the French one.

-My multilingual collection “Reveries of a solitary gazelle” is conceived in a way to allow the reader to move between the words and the worlds of the poems.
-I am conscious that most readers will not read all three languages I write in, but I hope that they will still be able to experience the poems in a multilingual context as an invitation to embrace the “unfamiliar” signs on paper through play rather than through fear and uneasiness.
+Finally, I wish to say a few words about my multilingual collection ‘Gazelle’.
+The collection takes the reader through the worlds and the words of poems in three languages.
+Rather than listing the poems in each language separately, I wanted the reader to move between languages whilst reading the same poem, thus enhancing the experience of a multilingual reading and language interplay.
+I am conscious that most readers will not read all three languages, but I hope that they will still be able to experience the poems in a multilingual context as an invitation to embrace the “unfamiliar” signs on paper through play rather than through fear and uneasiness.
 This cross—cultural, spatial type of reading may require more openness and concentration, but I hope it is also one that will be more enriching.